Xenoblade Chronicles 2: Story

-Rex, an orphaned salvager who collects treasure from below the Cloud Sea for money, is hired by Argentum Trade Guild Chairman Bana to aid the Drivers Jin, Malos, and Nia, part of a group named Torna, in the salvage of an ancient ship.
+Rex, an orphaned salvager who collects treasure from below the Cloud Sea for money, is hired by Argentum Trade Guild Chairman Bana to aid the Drivers Jin, Malos, and Nia in the salvage of an ancient ship.
 In the ship, they find Pyra, a legendary Blade known as the Aegis.
 When Rex reaches out to touch Pyra's sword, Jin fatally stabs him.
 Rex awakens on a field with Pyra, who reveals they are in a memory of her old home Elysium.
 She asks him to bring her to Elysium and in exchange gives him half of her Core Crystal to revive him.
-With help from his Titan companion Azurda and Nia, who has defected from Torna, Rex escapes to the Titan Gormott, but Azurda is wounded and reverts to his larval stage.
+With help from his Titan companion Azurda and Nia, who defects, Rex escapes to the Titan Gormott, but Azurda is wounded and reverts to his larval stage.
 Soon after, they arrive in Gormott's capital Torigoth and are joined by the Nopon Driver Tora and his artificial Blade Poppi.
 The group try to get to Elysium, but are stopped by the artifice Ophion and swallowed by the Titan Uraya.

 After the group battles the mercenary Driver Vandham while escaping Uraya's stomach, he joins the party and Rex begins to look to him as a mentor.
 The group later learns that Jin and Malos are the leaders of Torna, a terrorist group named after a Titan destroyed in the Aegis War 494 years ago.
-Led by Jin, an embittered veteran Blade of the Aegis War, and Malos, later revealed as the other Aegis, they seek to destroy humanity by unleashing the artifice Aion on Elysium.
+Jin, an embittered veteran Blade of the Aegis War, and Malos, later revealed as the other Aegis, seek to destroy humanity by unleashing the artifice Aion on Elysium.
 During a battle with Malos and fellow Torna member Akhos, Vandham is killed and Pyra unveils her true form, Mythra.
 They have shared memory and consider themselves sisters, switching back and forth as needed.